(damaged boys) 23

 Braden returned from Charleston with a mild sunburn and a quiet understanding about love.
 For once, it finally made sense.
 His brief encounter with Thomas made him think differently and feel differently.
 It was nothing like the endless parade of twinks and club boys in and out of his condo.
 He’d thought love was sentimental and ridiculous and unattainable.
 But, then there was Thomas, perfect and lovely in every way.

-More "(damaged boys) 13"
+Continue with “(damaged boys) 13”

 (damaged boys) 12